ikdini/Ikdini/README.md

-- 👋 Hi, Ifeoluwapo Kazeem Oluwande
+- 👋 Hi, I'm Ifeoluwapo Kazeem Oluwande
-- 👀 I’m interested in Software Developments
-- 🌱 I’m currently learning Python and Web Developments
-- 💞️ I’m looking to collaborate on Python and Web Projects
+- 👀 I’m interested in Python and Web Projects
 - 📫 You can reach me @ ioluwande@gmail.com

 <!---